probablyangg/puzzler/README.md

     - generates an alert on the page
 - User can buy one of the spiros owned by the contract - to level up.
 - User can sell his/her owned token - would change level and spiro to 0.

-## TL;DR

-Answer questions to mint Spiro, buy spiro from the contract (corresponding to the level you want to freeze to), sell your spiro (goes back to the contract).

-So basically, once you open the app, you have an option to either buy a spiro (NFT) of a corresponding level you want to get to, or mint tokens by answering questions, or sell the token you own.

 ## Running Locally